React Storefront

 • KIBO_ACCESS_TOKEN_URL: Link to the Authentication Server, used to request an access token from Kibo's OAuth 2.0 service.

-• KIBO_CLIENT_ID: Unique Application (Client) ID of your application.
+• KIBO_CLIENT_ID: Unique Application (Client) ID of your application, found in your Developer Console.

-• KIBO_SHARED_SECRET: Secret API key used to authenticate your application.
+• KIBO_SHARED_SECRET: Secret API key used to authenticate your application, found in your Developer Console.

 • HOME_DOCUMENT_TYPE: Custom developer defined content type name for Kibo CMS HTML blocks.